w-zm/wsdm2020_diggsci/code/README.md

-### 队伍：xiong
+### Team：xiong

 1. xiong
 2. [wzm](https://github.com/w-zm)
-3. 徐尹翔
+3. Yinxiang Xu
-4. 徐晓豪
+4. Xiaohao Xu
-5. 刘永强
+5. Yongqiang Liu

-### 说明
+### Description

-包含两个文件code1 & code2，其中：
+Two folders code1 & code2：

-1. 模型的训练，预测以及最终的结果融合在code1下；
+1. The training, prediction and final results of the model are integrated under code1；
-2. 使用到的训练数据也是有code1下的代码生成；
+2. The code to generate the training set is in the folder code1；
-3. 使用到的测试数据是由code2下的代码生成。
+3. The code to generate the test set is in the folder code1。